nickpreston24/orchardcore/README.md

     I want a calendar module where I can view all Events So that I can see what activities are coming up and have passed And I will know that I am done when
-    - [ ] I can visit a page /calendar and see a calendar with all published events
+    - [x] I can visit a page /calendar and see a calendar with all published events
     - [ ] When I can view the calendar in Month, Week, Day, and [Agenda Views](https://fullcalendar.io/docs/v3/agenda-view)
     - [x] When Navigate Forward and Backward on the Calendar to see Past Events and  upcoming events

+# Features

+* Full CRUD functionality for `/Admin` page.
+* Calendar view and list view may be toggled in the `Admin` page!
+* List, month, day and year views for `/Calendar` page.
+* Self-seeding database (requires a `LocalDatabase.db`).
+  * If no table exists, one may be created by running `SeedCalendar(int limit)`, where the limit is the max rows you wish to seed.
+I used the Bogus library to create fake seeded events.
+* Events can be Searched by name, description via the `Search()` method in `ICalendarService`.